-The Certificate III in Individual Support online course will prepare you for a rewarding career in the aged, community, or residential care sector.
+This CHC33015 Certificate III in Individual Support online aged care course will prepare you for a rewarding career in the aged, health, or community care sector.

-The Certificate III in Individual Support (Ageing) is made up of 13 total units.
-This covers 7 core units and 6 elective units, including the required electives to specialise in elderly or senior care.
+The CHC33015 Certificate III in Individual Support (Ageing) is made up of 13 total units which covers 7 core units and 6 elective units.
+It includes the required electives to specialise in elderly or senior care.

 The core units below are similar across all specialisations of this course, including Aged Care, Disability, and Home Care.

 CHCCCS023 – Support independence and well being

 HLTAAP001 – Recognise healthy body systems